RHEcosystemAppEng/NeMo-Microservices/README.md

-# NVIDIA NeMo Microservices on OpenShift
+# NVIDIA NeMo Microservices on OpenShift AI

 Helm charts for deploying NVIDIA NeMo microservices infrastructure and demos on OpenShift.